 Striking up a conversation is the easiest way to make friends, get insider hints and generally brighten your day.
 Jamaicans are known for their friendliness and many of the people you’ll encounter – the vendors, the receptionist, the bartender, the guy sitting on the side of the street playing guitar – will be more than happy to talk at length about anything and everything.
 Taxi drivers are especially keen to dish out life advice (though it is often dubious), and an open mind and willingness to talk will find you leaving the island with many more friends than you arrived with.

 An old sailor’s haven, Jamaicans have an aversion to staying dry, and with good reason.
 There’s a whole world to be discovered in the ocean.
-From scuba diving to snorkelling, parasailing to windsurfing, white-water rafting or horseback rides through the waves, and even the famous Pelican Bar built in the middle of the ocean, venturing off the island is an essential part of enjoying it.
+From scuba diving to snorkeling, parasailing to windsurfing, white-water rafting or horseback rides through the waves, and even the famous Pelican Bar built in the middle of the ocean, venturing off the island is an essential part of enjoying it.

-While Jamaica is island that has, for the most part, kept up with modern technology, and wifi, computers and cellphone reception are available for the determined, much of the island’s charm is in its laissez-faire attitude to life.
-Unplug and unwind; whether slogging it up Blue Mountains with nothing but a torch light to catch the sunset, or spending a day with a book on a hammock, the ability to escape real life is what the island is famous for.
+While Jamaica is an island that has, for the most part, kept up with modern technology, and Wi-Fi, computers and cellphone reception are available for the determined, much of the island’s charm is in its laissez-faire attitude to life.
+Unplug and unwind; whether slogging it up Blue Mountains with nothing but a torchlight to catch the sunset, or spending a day with a book on a hammock, the ability to escape real life is what the island is famous for.
 While at first, living life 0 miles per hour might make one itch, it is the best antidote for burnout and the reason many visitors keep coming back.